Lynden Gooch signs new Sunderland deal - NewsBreak

 Lynden Gooch signs new Sunderland deal

-The United States international, who has been on the books at the Stadium of Light for 16 years, made 45 of his 213 senior appearances to date last season as the Black Cats finally won promotion back to the Sky Bet Championship.
+The United States international, who has been on the books at the Stadium of Light for 18 years, made 45 of his 213 senior appearances to date last season as the Black Cats finally won promotion back to the Championship .

 Midfielder Gooch, 26, told the club’s official website: “This is important for my family and I because this is our home.
 I’ve been here for 10 years as a professional and I’m really pleased that we are all going to be here for another two years.